Sandmyke/elementor-pro-free-download-github/README.md

 # elementor-pro-free-download-github
-in this repository we have shared latest version of elementor pro free download github plugin fro free to everyone. shared version comes with GNU license.
+In this repository, we have shared the latest version of Elementor Pro free download GitHub plugin for free to everyone. the shared version comes with a GNU license.
 For more free WordPress Premium Themes and Plugins please visit https://www.shineads.org or https://getgplfree.com

-Please join our telegram channel - https://t.me/shineads
+Please join our Telegram channel - https://t.me/shineads

-Elementor Pro Templates Available - Yes working (Follow installation guide https://shineads.org/elementor-pro-free-download Shared Version - Elementor Pro v3.13.2 + Elementor Free v3.13.4
+Elementor Pro Templates Available - Yes working (Follow installation guide https://shineads.org/elementor-pro-free-download

+Shared Version - Elementor Pro v3.14.0 + Elementor Free v3.14.0